abdalmuneim/PexelsArtApp/README.md

 # Wallpaper App For JOSEQUAL job task

-This project is a simple project with simple UI for JOSEQUAL Wallpaper Application job task 2.
+This project is a simple project with simple UI using provider state management for JOSEQUAL Wallpaper Application job task 2.

 A new Flutter project by Abdalmuneim Mahmoud.